-At Baton Rouge Community College we are dedicated to providing our students with the opportunity to realize their highest intellectual, social, cultural and personal development.
-Our faculty is highly credentialed and experienced.
+BRCC boasts a competent faculty and staff that is highly credentialed and experienced.
 They are dedicated to helping students achieve their educational goals whether they are initiating goals, changing goals and careers, or updating and enhancing current skills.
 We understand and endorse the precept that learning is forever.
-Therefore, students of all ages, backgrounds and skills levels are welcome to Baton Rouge Community College.
+Therefore, students of all ages, backgrounds and skills levels are welcome to BRCC.